micosmogames/toolbox/ticker/md/aframe-ticker.md

 ticker | Can be set to a ticker object, *'default'* which assigns the *DefaultTicker*, other string which is assumed to be selector for a specific aframe entity or an entity element object.
 When the value resolves to an entity element then the element must have an Aframe *ticker* component and the ticker that is hosted by the component is assigned. tocker | Can be set to a ticker object, *'default'* which assigns the *DefaultTocker*, other string which is assumed to be selector for a specific aframe entity or an entity element object.
 When the value resolves to an entity element then the element must have an Aframe *tocker* component and the ticker that is hosted by the component is assigned. locateTicker | Can be set to a ticker object, *'default'* which assigns the *DefaultTicker*, other string which is assumed to be selector for a specific aframe entity or an entity element object.
 When the value resolves to an entity element, the function searches for a *ticker* component along the entity parent element path starting at the specified element.
 If a *ticker* component is located then the ticker object that is hosted by the component is assigned.
-If no ticker component was located then a warning is written to the browsers console log and *DefaultTicker* is assigned. locateTocker | Can be set to a ticker object, *'default'* which assigns the *DefaultTocker*, other string which is assumed to be selector for a specific aframe entity or an entity element object.
+If no ticker component was located then a warning is written to the browsers console log and *DefaultTicker* is assigned. tryLocateTicker | As for *locateTicker* except that no warning is issued if the *DefaultTicker* is returned. locateTocker | Can be set to a ticker object, *'default'* which assigns the *DefaultTocker*, other string which is assumed to be selector for a specific aframe entity or an entity element object.
 When the value resolves to an entity element, the function searches for a *tocker* component along the entity parent element path starting at the specified element.
 If a *tocker* component is located then the ticker object that is hosted by the component is assigned.
-If no *tocker* component was located then a warning is written to the browsers console log and *DefaultTocker* is assigned.
+If no *tocker* component was located then a warning is written to the browsers console log and *DefaultTocker* is assigned. tryLocateTocker | As for *locateTocker* except that no warning is issued if the *DefaultTocker* is returned.

 ### RETURN-CODES